MissNaliaka/alx-low_level_programming/0x02-functions_nested_loops/README.md

-print the alphabet in lowercase
+Printing function that returns 10 times the alphabet in lower case and a new line